WHAT IS ESP AND ESC ON YOUR CAR?

 This is because ESC can brake individual wheels independently and this opens up opportunities for other safety features like Brake assist and Hill Hold Control.

-Hill hold control is a technology that keeps you in the same place if you release the brakes on a hill start preventing you from rolling back.
+Hill hold control, sometimes referred to as hill-start assit or simply hill holder, is a technology that keeps you in the same place if you release the brakes on a hill start preventing you from rolling back.

-If you notice your DSP, ESP, or ESC light come on, it's a good idea to have it checked out by a qualified mechanic.
+If you notice your ESP or ESC light come on and stay on, it's a good idea to have it checked out by a qualified mechanic.
+There may be something wrong with the system.
 Head over to one of our centres for a check, you can find your nearest centre here.